rahul-gj/rahul-gj.github.io/python/win_setup/README.md

 ## Setting up Python Environment on Windows 7/10

 ### Download python
-The latest python is pyton 3.8.1 but we should use python 3.7 version. python 3.7.6 is latest stable version.
+The latest python is pyton 3.8.1 but we should use python 3.7 version for stability and compatibility. python 3.7.6 is latest stable version.
 Download it from below links.
 64 bit version is reccomended.
 If you are confused use universal 32 bit version.

 [64bit](https://www.python.org/ftp/python/3.7.6/python-3.7.6-amd64.exe)